LiangShang/redis-cache/README.md

-Later it may support and manage distributed redis it supports that
+Later it may support and manage distributed redis

+it supports that
 *. define a maximum volume
 *. cache update strategy: LRU
 *. cache expires on write or last-read
 *. thread safe

+## We need 2 metrics to evaluate the performance of this cache

+*. the throughput
+*. the thread-safe feature